-The reserve program has become a key part of the police department in providing cost-effective staffing for the growing number of special events, community policing, regular patrol shifts and a highly skilled hiring pool for future full-time officer positions.
+The reserve program has become a key part of the police department in providing costeffective staffing for the growing number of special events, community policing, regular patrol shifts and a highly skilled hiring pool for future full-time officer positions.

 RAFFIC SAFETY TEAM: The Traffic Team is comprised of four full-time officers and is supported by a sergeant and the Operations Captain.
 The team is responsible for: traffic education and enforcement, investigating traffic accidents, motorcycle enforcement and escorts, deployment of the speed trailers, providing updated traffic information to the local radio station and the neighborhood speed watch.
 The top goal for the team this year was to improve traffic safety throughout the community.
 They were able to accomplish this by increasing traffic enforcement efforts and by implementing a number of new traffic calming strategies.
 The team focused on involving the citizens from the community in the problem-solving process.
 The end results were better information exchange and citizen participation.
 The team was able to address all of the traffic-related complaints by either increasing traffic enforcement, deployment of traffic speed trailers or through the citizen traffic watch program.
-Education and enforcement and citizen involvement will continue to be the team goal for this next year.
+In the last year the department has been able to work with the Utah Public Safety Department in securing grant money to assist with increased DUI enforcement efforts.
+We were successful in removing approximately 121 impaired drivers from the streets of Park City.
+Education, enforcement and citizen involvement will continue to be the goal for the Traffic Team.

-CHOOL RESOURCE OFFICER (SRO): Beginning in January 2009, Park City Police Department resurrected their School Resource Officer Program and dedicated a full-time police officer to work solely with issues at the four schools that are within Park City.
-SRO Officer Clouse has implemented a very effective Truancy Program, teaches DARE at the elementary and middle school levels, helps resolve conflicts, and works closely with the administrators at each school.
+School Resource OFFICER (SRO): Beginning in January 2009, Park City Police Department resurrected their School Resource Officer Program and dedicated a full-time police officer to work solely with issues at the four schools that are within Park City.
+SRO Officer Clouse has implemented a very effective Truancy Program, teaches DARE at the elementary and middle school levels, helps resolve conflicts, and works closely with the administrators at each school as well as with the Juvenile Court System.
 This program is a joint effort with the Park City School District to ensure the safety of the students and staff at each school and promote a positive learning environment for students of the district.
 RUG EDUCATION PROGRAM (D.A.R.E.): Substance abuse continues to be a serious problem in America.
 The consequences to children, families, and society in general are devastating.
 Research has shown if children reach adulthood without using tobacco, alcohol, inhalants, and illicit drugs, the likelihood of them developing a substance abuse problem during their lifetime is significantly reduced.
 Prevention is the ultimate key to addressing substance abuse.

-In cooperation with the Park City School District, continues to teach DARE to over 200 eighth graders at Treasure Mountain International School, but also expanded the successful program into McPolin Elementary School this past year.
+In cooperation with the Park City School District, Park City Police continues to teach DARE to students at McPolin Elementary School.